andySigler/NodeJS_Yun_Example/README.md

 Example code for running a NodeJS on the Arduino Yun.
 See [andysigler.com/nodejs_yun](http://www.andysigler.com/nodejs_yun) for how to install NodeJS on the Yun, and set the board up to be used with Bridge.

-For this example, I used an RGB led plugged into digital pins 3-6.
-Ground in pin 4.

-Once running and an LED is connected, point a browser to you're Yun's IP address at port 8000.
-Clicking the screen will cause the LED to change color, and then to set the screen's background color.
+The example runs an HTTP server on the Yun at port 8000.
+The webpage it serves will send a websocket message to the server when the mouse is clicked.
+This will turn the RGB LED to a random color, and send that color back to webpage to be dispayed.

 ##Install